johnny95731/color-utils/README.md

 Some properties of object has a underscore `_` after the name.
 If you are using minifier such as terser, you can set `mangle.properties.regex = /[^_]_$/` to mangle theese properties.

-:grey_exclamation: The `mangle.properties` may cause errow when bundler generate multiple chuncks (files) due to the mangled name is different in different files.
+:grey_exclamation: The `mangle.properties` may cause error when bundler generate multiple chuncks (files) because the mangled property names are different in different files.
-If this happened, you may need to set `nameCache: {}` or create a custom plugin for bundler (if `nameCache` in @rollup/plugin-terser or vite does not work).
+If this happened, you may need to set `nameCache: {}` (terser) or create a custom plugin for bundler (if `nameCache` in @rollup/plugin-terser or vite does not work).

+This may **not** work in SSR or SSG.
 </div>

 <details>